isMTv/bash_cata/README.md

 ```
 Create key pair idps_rsa:
 # cd ~/.ssh/
+ - ed25519:
+# ssh-keygen -t ed25519 -f idps_ed25519 -C idps
+ - rsa:
-# ssh-keygen -t rsa -b 2048 -f idps_rsa
+# ssh-keygen -t rsa -b 2048 -f idps_rsa -C idps
-- /root/.ssh/idps_rsa.*
+- /root/.ssh/idps_ed25519
-idps_rsa - secret key (for the host from which we are connecting)
+[idps_ed25519] - secret key (for the host from which we are connecting)
-idps_rsa.pub - public key (for the host to which we are connecting)
+[idps_ed25519.pub] - public key (for the host to which we are connecting)
 ```

 ### We specify a lot of hosts through a space:
 ```
 # nano ~/.ssh/config
 Host 172.16.5.3
-IdentityFile ~/.ssh/mik_rsa
+IdentityFile ~/.ssh/idps_ed25519
 #ConnectTimeout 3
 #ServerAliveInterval 900

 # chmod 600 ~/.ssh/config
-# service sshd restart
+# systemctl restart sshd.service
 ```

 ### Copy script directory to: